danielscarvalho/Spring-Cloud-Data-Flow-Local/README.md

 # Spring-Cloud-Data-Flow-Local
-Setup and run Spring Cloud Data Flow Server 2.8.1 local
+Setup and run Spring Cloud Data Flow Server 2.8.1 in a local machine

 # Download and install JARs